Trump orders efforts to cut federal funding to "anarchist" U.S. cities

 "As much as Donald Trump wants New York City to drop dead, we will never let this stand.
 This has nothing to do with 'law and order'.
 This is a racist campaign stunt out of the Oval Office to attack millions of people of color," said Bill Neidhardt, spokesman for New York City Mayor Bill de Blasio, on twitter.

-New York Governor Andrew Cuomo was even more pointed.
-According to the New York Post, which first reported Mr. Trump's memo, Cuomo told journalists Wednesday evening that the president's threat would so enrage New Yorkers, that he "better have an army if he thinks he's gonna walk down the street in New York.
-New Yorkers don't want to have anything to do with him."
+New York Governor Andrew Cuomo was even more pointed, telling journalists Wednesday evening that the president's rhetoric would so enrage New Yorkers, that he "better have an army if he thinks he's gonna walk down the street in New York."

-"He can't have enough bodyguards to walk through New York City," the Post quoted Cuomo as saying.
+"He can't come back to New York.
+He can't," Cuomo said.
+"Forget bodyguards, he better have an army if he thinks he's gonna walk down the street in New York."
+The governor said Mr. Trump was unwelcome as New York and its residents, "knows him for the joke that he is.
+The people who know him best, like him least."

 The governor called Mr. Trump's memo "an illegal stunt" in a Twitter post.
 "He is not a king.
 He cannot 'defund' NYC," wrote Cuomo.